 Here’s a brief explanation: Let’s say that the typical retail rate for knee surgery is $45,000.
-An insurance company may negotiate a contracted rate as low as $5,000 for this surgery with certain “in network” providers.
-If you went in for knee surgery with one of these providers, you are billed at the reduced rate, which can represent a huge savings over the retail rate.
+An insurance company may negotiate a contracted rate as low as $5,000 for this surgery with certain “in-network” providers.
+If you went in for knee surgery with one of these providers, you are billed at the reduced rate, which can represent huge savings over the retail rate.

 Providers that do not have negotiated contract rates with insurance companies are called out-of-network providers.
 These providers do not agree to a lower rate and may charge anything they deem appropriate for the medical service you received.
 What the insurance company will pay for that bill depends on your policy.

-2. Don’t pay immediately: Many of us want to pay what we owe, and tend to write a check for a bill as soon as we receive it.
+Many of us want to pay what we owe and tend to write a check for a bill as soon as we receive it.
 However, given the number of cases in which a medical bill contains inaccuracies and overcharges, it is different from the other bills you receive and requires closer examination.
 Do not pay the bill until you have determined the amount billed is what you truly owe.
 If you make a payment to a provider and then find out later that you paid too much, it can be very difficult to recoup that money.

 In addition to making sure you have an EOB for the medical bill, you also need to make sure that it matches the medical bill.
 Your EOB should state exactly what you can expect the provider to bill you for the service.
 If you compare this amount to what you are actually billed and it is different, then that is a red flag that the bill may be incorrect.

-8. Don’t ignore bills and let them go to collections: This may seem contradictory to tip #2, but providers are sending past due accounts to collections more quickly than ever before.
+This may seem contradictory to tip #2, but providers are sending past due accounts to collections more quickly than ever before.
 You should certainly take the time to make sure your bill is correct, but do not ignore the provider’s request for payment while you take the time to do this.
 Let your provider know that you are working on the bill and request that they do not send the account to a collection agency.
 When your provider knows that you are actively working on a bill and not simply ignoring it, they will often give you extra time to resolve the issue.
-The key here is to make sure your bills are correct before paying them, but do not let them pile up without any action.
+The key here is to make sure your bills are correct before paying them but do not let them pile up without any action.

-9. You can negotiate: If you do not have health insurance, many providers will give you a discount to bring your bill closer to the contracted rates that that they have with insurance companies.
+If you do not have health insurance, many providers will give you a discount to bring your bill closer to the contracted rates that they have with insurance companies.
 If you do have insurance and have determined that the amount you owe is correct but unaffordable, ask the provider if there is a prompt payment discount.
 Some providers will give you a discounted rate if you are able to pay in full right away.

 Many providers, especially hospitals, have a financial assistance program available to those who meet the income requirements.
 Most such programs will ask for proof of income by requiring documents such as payroll stubs or income tax filings.
 If you qualify and are accepted, your bill can be significantly reduced.